What Can You Do With a Psychology Degree? 18 Careers

 Selecting the right psychology program is a pivotal decision that can shape your academic and professional journey.
 Prospective students should consider factors such as accreditation, faculty expertise, research opportunities, and the program’s focus areas.
 It’s also important to reflect on one’s career goals and choose a program that aligns with those aspirations.
 Whether it’s a program with a strong clinical focus or one that emphasizes research and academia, finding the right fit is key to maximizing the benefits of a psychology degree.

-To learn more about earning a bachelor’s degree in Psychology or master’s degree in Organizational Psychology at Johnson & Wales University College of Professional Studies, complete the Request Info form on this page, call 855-JWU-1881, or email [email protected].
+To learn more about earning a bachelor’s degree in Psychology or master’s degree in Organizational Psychology at Johnson & Wales Online, complete the Request Info form on this page, call 855-JWU-1881, or email [email protected]

 FIND YOUR PROGRAM